HunterKart/proficiency-faculty-evaluation/docs/prd.md

     -   The system shall present data using specific visualizations: **Word Clouds, Bar Charts, and Performance Trend Line Charts**.
 Admins will also have access to an **Evaluation Submission Behavior Line Chart**.
     -   Department Heads and Admins must be able to switch between different data views or **"modes"** (e.g., department-wide, specific faculty results).
 -   **FR8: Provisional and Finalized Reporting Workflow**
     -   All reports for an active review period shall be marked as **"Provisional."**.
-    -   When an Admin approves a flagged evaluation, an asynchronous job must **recalculate the provisional aggregates** for the affected parties.
-    -   Admins shall have a function to **"Finalize and Lock Period,"** which runs a final aggregation and sets the `is_final_snapshot` flag to `true`.
+When an Admin approves a flagged evaluation, an asynchronous job must **recalculate the provisional aggregates** for the affected parties.
+Admins shall have a function to **"Finalize and Lock Period,"** which runs a final aggregation and sets the `is_final_snapshot` flag to `true`.
+To ensure high performance and scalability for all users, data on provisional dashboards is updated via a near real-time process.
+As such, the displayed aggregates **may be up to 5 minutes out of date** and may not instantly reflect the most recent submissions.
 -   **FR9: Historical Data Import**
     -   Admins shall have the ability to bulk import historical university data via CSV/Excel to prime the system.
     -   The import process must support: **Academic Structure** (departments, programs, subjects), **User & Enrollment Records**, and **Past Evaluation Submissions** (including Likert and open-ended answers).